 At what failure volume does failure clustering pay off?

 Start reading failures manually at any volume.
 Manual review produces a better taxonomy than premature automation.
 The automation becomes worth the investment when weekly failure volume exceeds what a human can review — roughly 50–100 failures per week.
 Below 20 per week, individual review is tractable and surfaces taxonomy patterns that automated clustering would miss.
 The transition point is not a fixed number.
-It is when the volume of repetitive-looking failures exceeds the bandwidth to read each one.
+It's when the volume of repetitive-looking failures exceeds the bandwidth to read each one.

 Does every production failure need an eval case?

-No. One-off data issues and transient external service failures do not warrant evals — they warrant upstream infrastructure fixes.
+No. One-off data issues and transient external service failures don't warrant evals — they warrant upstream infrastructure fixes.
 The deciding criterion: could this failure recur after a model update, a prompt change, or a tool schema change without anyone noticing?
 If yes, write an eval.
 If the failure was caused by a corrupted input or a temporary outage that has since been resolved, close it without an eval and document why.
 P0 failures — safety violations, compliance errors, complete task failures — always get evals regardless of root cause classification.

 The framework is not architecturally complex.
 Four behavioral attributes on existing spans.
 Weekly failure cluster reviews.
 A root cause lookup table that fits in a spreadsheet.
 One eval case per diagnosed incident, wired into CI.